 Spring is here and it’s time to clean your caravan decking and get rid of any dirt that’s built up over the winter.

 One of the best ways to keep your decking in tip-top shape is by keeping on top of the cleaning throughout the year.
-Regularly sweep your deck, particularly getting rid of leaves regularly as they can leave marks on your decking and make it slippery when wet.
+Regularly sweep your deck, particularly getting rid of leaves and dirt as they can leave marks on your decking and make it slippery when wet.

-Here’s our caravan decking cleaning guide to get your holiday caravan’s outdoor space ready for the season ahead.
+Here’s our caravan decking cleaning video guide to get your holiday caravan’s outdoor space ready for the season ahead:

 Caravan decking cleaning kit

 - A long handled sweeping brush with hard bristles

 - A handheld scrubbing brush

 - A garden hose or jet washer (on a low setting)